Are you planning a trip to Lagoon Amusement Park in Utah? It’s lots of fun for families.

 Lagoon has been a happening Utah destination for a long time.
 Lagoon’s carousel is nearly 120 years old and the wooden roller coaster dates back to the 1920’s.
 In the 50’s and 60’s Ella Fitzgerald, Louis Armstrong, the Glenn Miller Orchestra, the Rolling Stones, the Beach Boys and dozens of other top acts played at Lagoon.

 Here are ten tips for getting the most from your visit.

 1. Don’t pay full price

-Lagoon discounts can be found everywhere in Utah, so don’t pay the regular price of $44.95 + tax.
+Lagoon discounts can be found everywhere in Utah, so don’t pay the full price.
 Many local businesses and hotels sell discounted passes.
-We saved $10 on each of our passes by purchasing them through a relative’s employer.
+You can often save a few dollars with a coupon from a Coca-Cola can.
 Call Lagoon directly and ask about the group rate, if applicable.

-Lagoon charges $28.95 + tax for ALL kids under the age of 4 who will ride.
+Lagoon charges admission for ALL kids and seniors who will ride.
 This price is less expensive than the discount passes.
 Children under age 2 can enter the park for free and individual ride tickets may be purchased if parents just want to buy one or two rides for their youngest children.

 2. Pack a picnic

 Lagoon has hundreds of picnic tables and numerous grassy areas in the back of the park.
 Officially, Lagoon encourages patrons to leave their food in cars until mealtime, but we always bring ours in as soon as we arrive.
 We don’t leave anything of value unattended, and we’ve never had a problem.

 3. Dress for water rides